dhall-lang/dhall-lang/standard/semantics.md

 ## α-normalization

+α-normalization renames all bound variables within an expression to use De Bruijn indices.
 You can find the α-normalization semantics in the following separate document:

 * [α-normalization](./α-normalization.md)